ombori/grid-docs/console/releasenotes/README.md

 - Optimized space picker
 - Optimized adding/removing of array type settings fields
 - Optimized spaces query in installation settings forms

-## 2024-07-03 (Release Candidate)
-### Users
-- Users can only view spaces assigned to them under the Spaces tab in the side menu

-### Devices
-- In **Devices** tab, only show devices which are associated with the spaces which the user can access
-- In **Installation > Devices** tab, only show devices which are associated with the spaces which the user can access

-### Installation
-- Only users with access to all spaces can edit the installation's global configuration

-### Tenant - Analytics
-- Only users with access to all spaces can view tenant-level analytics

 ## 2024-07-02
 ### Analytics